-French toast sticks are fun for all ages!
-Strips of thick pieces of toast are made into cinnamon-flavored dippers perfect for dipping in your favorite syrup, whipped cream, or sprinkled in a little extra sugar!
+French toast sticks are fun for all ages.
+Thick strips of bread are cooked into warm, cinnamon-flavored dippers perfect for dunking in syrup, topping with whipped cream, or dusting with extra sugar.

-Homemade French toast sticks are a fun twist on whole pieces of French toast, which as you can imagine, is a breakfast favorite around here.
-I mean French bread French toast and eggnog French toast is worth mentioning for sure, but these little handheld sticks are so much more fun!
+Cinnamon French toast sticks are a twist on whole pieces of my easy French toast, which is a breakfast favorite.
+My family also loves French bread French toast, brioche French toast and eggnog French toast but this handheld version is so much more fun!

-Cinnamon French toast sticks are made from strips of day-old bread dipped into the egg mixture followed by a quick cook on the griddle to make them deliciously crispy and golden brown.
+Homemade French toast sticks are easily made from strips of day-old bread dipped into a custard egg mixture followed by a quick cook on the griddle to make them deliciously crispy and golden brown.

 How to Make French Toast Sticks